LogainHamdan/os/readme.txt

 * Also exits the shell, same as `quit`.

     Example:
-        [Abdelrahman@debian] $ exit
+        [Logain@debian] $ exit
         Leaving...

 -------------------------------------------------------------------------------

 Enjoy using Simple Shell!
-Developed with by Abdelrahman, Hani, and Karam
+Developed with by Logain, Nuha, , Samar, and Doaa